Yoga For Beginners: Ashtanga Yoga

 Mental and Spiritual Aspects

 Ashtanga Yoga is an old Indian science of mind.
 It is an ancient system of self-realization and a strong and effective way of finding the truth and achieving liberation.
-Through the practice of the 8 Limbs of Yoga mentioned in the Patanjali Yoga Sutras, we can ‘suspend the fluctuations of the mind’ and achieve a permanent inner calmness.
+Through the practice of the 8 Limbs of Yoga mentioned in the Patanjali Yoga Sutras, we can "suspend the fluctuations of the mind" and achieve a permanent inner calmness.
 Ashtanga Yoga combines the practice of postures, breathing techniques, lifestyle choices, and mental exercises to keep the mind under control and permit a life of peace and happiness.

-Not all yoga types focus on the breath, movement, and Drishti (or gaze) the way Ashtanga Yoga does.
+Not all yoga types concentrate on the breath, movement, and Drishti (or gaze) the way Ashtanga Yoga does.
 A study claimed that the synthesis of these three magic ingredients brings a mental focus and a link to the body in which the practice is centered.

-Also, the modern form of Ashtanga Yoga is scientifically known as the Ashtanga Vinyasa Method, which is a collection of increasingly complicated asana sequences that work to strengthen, cleanse, and purify the body in preparation for meditation and other higher yogic practices.
+Also, the modern form of Ashtanga Yoga is scientifically known as the Ashtanga Vinyasa system, which is a collection of increasingly complicated asana sequences that work to strengthen, cleanse, and purify the body in preparation for meditation and other higher yogic practices.

-What's the Difference Between Ashtanga and Vinyasa Yoga?
+What's the difference between Ashtanga and Vinyasa Yoga?

 Vinyasas are flowing sequences of movements that link one asana to the next.
 Also, Vinyasa Yoga coordinates breathing with Vinyasa transition movements between asanas.